flxst/nerblackbox/docs/docs/training.md

 -----------
 ### Multiple Seeds

-The results of a fine-tuning run depend on the employed random seed, see e.g. [this paper](https://arxiv.org/abs/2202.02617) for a discussion.
+The results of a training run depend on the employed random seed, see e.g. [this paper](https://arxiv.org/abs/2202.02617) for a discussion.
 One may conduct multiple runs with different seeds that are otherwise identical, in order to

 - get control over the uncertainties (see [Detailed Results](#detailed-results))